directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson32.md

 ## Exercise 1: Drowning in Money

 {{<card header="**Script**">}}
-The picture shows a man getting a large amount of money.<br/>
+It appears that a man getting a large amount of money.<br/>
-It's a clearly staged image, but dollar notes are falling from above, suggesting he’s had some business success. <br/>
+It's a clearly staged image where dollar bills are falling from above, suggesting he’s had some business success. <br/>
-The man is wearing a gray suit, a light blue shirt, and a striped tie. <br/>
+He's decked out in a gray suit, light blue shirt, and striped tie. <br/>
 With both hands raised in a victorious gesture and his mouth open in an exuberant shout, he looks like he’s reveling in his hard-earned triumph. <br/>
 The man in the photo exudes ambition and energy. <br/>
 For someone like me, now well into the latter half of life and living an ordinary existence, I've lost that hunger to strike it big in one shot. <br/>
 Yet, even to me, his display of achievement is dazzling.<br/>
 <br/>
-(117 words)
+(116 words)
 {{</card>}}

 ## Exercise 2: Friends at the Beach